juvu/DayTrade-SwingTrade/TradingTickers.md

 * Identify good promotors
 	* Look at the correlation between stock volume and promotion
 	* Need to see spike in volume in millions
-	* If it's being promoted for multiple days, if it is, how strong are the prices holding
+	* If the stock is being promoted for multiple days, if it is, how strong are the prices holding
-* Once a good promotor is identified, we need to identify the same stock promotor on different domains to ensure we get the information the fastest
+* Once a good promotor is identified, we need to identify the domains the stock promotors are using to ensure we sign up for all of them in order get the information the fastest
 	* From gmail, identify promotors promoting the same ticker at similar times
 	* Go on yougetsignal.com
 	* Use Reverse IP Domain Check
 	* Find other stock promotor sites on the same server
 	* They are essentially from the same stock promoter
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4NjU3MjE5MywtODcxNTY3NzAzLC0xMz
+eyJoaXN0b3J5IjpbMTA3MTI3NTg2NSwtODcxNTY3NzAzLC0xMz
 E2NzAwOTA2LC0xMzUyODQ3NTQxLC05MTI1MTMwNiwxNTAwMTU4
 NDE2LC0yMDU5NTU0OTM5LC00ODE5OTA3MjQsLTMwNzQxNzQxMi
 wtMTk2MzE2MjU1LC05ODk4MzU1MDMsLTE2OTk0NjIxMjgsMTQy